benlk/benlk.com/README.md

 ## Version History

+1.3: Added Table of Contents functionality, more header partials, and improved CSS.
 1.2: Updated for Dropplets 1.5 compatibility.
 1.1: Added custom post functionality.
 1.0: Initial modifications off of `Simple` and `Simple-Dark`.